com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 While all the parts can be treated separately, they will interact with each other to produce a rich user experience.
 We describe their behaviors below.

+Our main idea is to show changes(most used words, categories, dominance of categories) throughout time.
 #### Introduction modal (0)

 When the user lands on the page, a modal will pop up to briefly explain our motivation and the goals of the visualization.
 This allows us to restrict the amount of textual description to a minimum, and provide more space to the graphics.